glovguy/obsidian-gpt-zettelkasten/README.md

 ## Features

+- Semantic Search
   - Generate embeddings and index current note
   - Semantic Search for notes similar to current note
   - Batch generate embeddings and index notes based on a filename pattern

 ## How to use